dominiksaul/HEIG-VD-cld-workshop/README.md

 The the result of this workshop will be that we do have a SaaS Chat-App.
 Users, that aren't authenticated, should be redirected to the Keycloak to authenticate themselves, when trying to access the app.
 Only if the users are authenticated they should be able to use the app.
-The NodeJS application can be scaled (manually) and the data (chats in PostgreSQL and accounts in Keycloak) are persistent even after restart.
+The NodeJS application can be scaled (manually) and the data (chats of the Chat-App saved in PostgreSQL and accounts in Keycloak saved in PostgreSQL) are persistent even after restart.

 Repository of Chat Application: https://github.com/dominiksaul/HEIG-VD-cld-chatapp